 1. Surrender fear

 Think of F.E.A.R. as an acronym: False Evidence Appearing Real.
-Unproductive, worry-based fears about illness take your mind into a false future, and defeat your healing instinct, which is happening in the now.
-Summon all of your resolve not to succumb to fear.
+Unproductive, worry-based fears about illness take your mind into a false future and defeat your healing instinct, which is happening in the now.
+Summon all of your resolves not to succumb to fear.

 Related: The Power of Positive Thinking